 This chapter discusses people's participation and social interface perspectives as two major outcomes of externally sponsored interventions.
 In this study people's participation is regarded as one of the goals of project interventions but paradoxically, during the implementation process social interface becomes an inevitable consequences.
 The chapter examines the relationship between actors' actions and project implementation and outcomes.
 The chapter underscores the fact that community forestry development must be understood in terms of actors' actions.
-Behind this lay the notion should not underestimate actors' choices responsibilities nor should we assume that externally sponsored institutions are the only carriers affecting the organization of a project.
+Behind this lay the notion should underestimate that we not actors' choices and responsibilities nor should we assume that externally sponsored institutions are the only carriers affecting the organization of a project.